CSIT285L

 • All final paper submissions are graded by the professor.
 Graders do not contribute to this assignment.
 As a result, there are no grade disputes for final papers.
 Once grades are assigned they are final.
 No revisions or “redos” will be accepted or graded (but you can complete them on your own without a grade for your own improvement).
 Of course, the multiple workshops offered at the end of each semester are a great opportunity to seek and implement revision suggestions.

-• All final papers must be fully created/written in Google Docs and submitted via Canvas: Modules > final paper as an “editor” link.
+• All final papers must be fully created/written from start to finish in a single Google Doc and submitted via Canvas: Modules > final paper as an “editor” link.
 Creation and submission tutorial here.
+Do not copy anything from other programs or docs into your final paper except attributed quotes and term definitions from our class slides.

 • You should clearly specify in the title of your final paper either “Scenario (+#)” or “News article.”